metarhia/protocol/docs/protocol.rst

 adjectives) refers to an abstraction over an instance of transport connection managed by a |MHP| implementation, that hides implementation details of the transport and provides the functionality of |MHP| to user applications.  |MHP|
-connections and transport connections have one-to-one correspondence.
+connections have one-to-one correspondence to their primary transport connections used for RPC, but may open additional ones internally for specific purposes.

 **Chunk** refers to a data unit of |MHP| consisting of headers and optional payload.
 All data transmitted via |MHP| are split into chunks.